Everything about European investment platforms

 Freedom24

 European-based and NASDAQ-listed.
-Trade over a million global stocks, ETFs and U.S. bonds, new market introductions at IPO issue prices and receive 2.5% savings interest on uninvested balances.
+Trade over a million global stocks, ETFs and U.S. bonds.
+Receive 3.88% savings interest on uninvested balances in euro, or 5.31% on USD free cash balance.

 Visit Freedom24